 The guide below is meant to be followed casually.
 Take your time, and let meditation enter your life at whatever pace feels right to you.

 Your first meditation should be a guided meditation, where a recording takes you through the process.
 There are several places you can find free, guided meditations.
-I recommend this one as a place to start.
+I recommend this one or any of these as a place to start.
 Various mobile apps are also great places to start.
 I like Insight Timer.

 When you’ve chosen a guided meditation to follow, find a comfortable place to sit, where you won’t be distracted for a few minutes.
 Silence your phone.
 Sit comfortably.
 Then, follow the guided meditation.

 Here’s a good text version of the meditation in case you’d rather read a bit before trying it.

 Being lost in thought or sleepy does not mean you’re a bad meditator.
 The mind does an amazing job of staying busy!
 And it’s natural to become sleepy when you relax.
 Be kind to yourself — do not judge yourself.
 There is no such thing as a bad meditator.

 When your mind runs and you eventually notice you’ve been lost in thought, pause for a moment, be aware that you were just thinking, and kindly and gently bring your attention back to your body and breath.
 You can’t stop the thought or sleepiness, but you can respond with kindness and love.